 1Goals of a CRM system

 Always set business goals before you build your own CRM.
-Doing so allows you to determine the main features of your custom CRM software.
+Doing so allows you to determine the main features for developing your custom CRM software.
 Goals depend on the specific requirements of a company.
 Goals may include:

 Always prioritize business goals to allocate the right amount of money and time towards creating an efficient CRM system.